Academany/FabAcademy-Handbook/grading_and_final_evaluation.md

 1. Review the student’s work themselves first

-2. If the student is complete, contact the Fab Academy Coordination.
+2. If the student is complete, contact the Fab Academy Coordination who will inform about the deadlines, fees and procedure.

-3. Use the email subject heading `Re-Evaluation Requested: STUDENT NAME`

-4. Then the committee will review and determine final graduation status
+3. Then the committee will review and determine final graduation status

-**Use of consistent subject headings **will help us sort and filter our huge piles of email much more easily and** enable us to more quickly address your situation. **We truly want to get last year's limbo graduation decisions resolved.

 ## Why Re-Evaluation Backlogs Happen